-- Traveling with ChildrenWe recommend children of 8 years and above, the restriction extends to a minimum of 12 years on any walking and fly-camping activities
+- Traveling with ChildrenWe recommend traveling with children 8 years old an above.
+The age restriction extends to a minimum of 12 years for walking and fly-camping activities.

-- WildlifeThe Selous is home to the world’s largest population of wild dog
+- WildlifeThe Selous is home to the world’s largest population of African wild dog

 - LanguagesThe national language in Kenya and Tanzania is Swahili, although English is widely spoken

 - Flying to TanzaniaThe gateway to Tanzania is Dar es Salaam.
 Limited international scheduled flights also fly directly to Kilimanjaro.
 Daily scheduled domestic flights link these gateways with Tanzania's wildlife areas.

 Beho Beho is an intimate wilderness retreat that offers its guests exceptional wildlife encounters through a variety of safari adventures.